Skip to main content

 How do I apply to be a Resident Assistant?

-2. Submit the application and sign-up for your first round interview.
+2. Submit the application.
 The RA selection process has a maximum capacity of 500 participants.
-The application and first round interview sign-up will close after 500 applications are completed OR by 4:00 p.m. on October 5 (whichever comes first).
-Complete the application and sign up for your first interview slot.
-Candidates will also submit the names and email addresses of two references while completing the application.
-Be sure to plan ahead and allow enough time to complete the entire application and interview sign-up process before the deadline.
+The application will close after 500 applications are completed OR by 4:00 p.m. on September 26, 2024 (whichever comes first).
+Be sure to plan ahead and allow enough time to complete the entire application before the deadline.

-5. Successful candidates will be notified on October 27 to sign up for their second interview by November 1.
+5. Successful candidates will be notified on November 1 to sign up for their interview by November 4.
+Interviews will take place during business hours between November 7 - 15.

 Mandatory Information Sessions

 All applicants MUST attend an Information Session as part of the application process.
-Most Information Sessions will take place on Zoom (1 in-person).
-You must log in on time and stay for the duration of the Information Session.
-We do not provide exceptions to this application requirement.
+Information Sessions will be offered on Zoom and in person..
+You must be on time and stay for the duration of the Information Session.
+Your attendance is tracked carefully in both virtual and in person sessions .
+We do not provide any exceptions to this application requirement.
 Please plan accordingly if you plan to apply for the RA position.

 At the Information Session, you will learn more about the RA position and selection process.
 Resident Life staff will also be available to answer your questions.
 You may submit your application before attending an Information Session; however, we strongly suggest you wait and submit the application after attending an Information Session.